CD of organ music – ‘An East Riding Treasure’.

 Find out more about…

-The CDs of choral and organ music recorded in May 2011, January 2013 and April 2015 are available from the Minster Shop.
+The CDs of choral and organ music recorded in May 2011, January 2013, April 2015 and January 2017 are available from the Minster Shop.

 Locus Iste –Anton Bruckner, Hymn –All people that on earth do dwell – arr.
 Ralph Vaughan –Williams, Te Deum and Jubilate in C – Charles Villiers Stanford, Ye choirs of new Jerusalem – Stanford, Ave Maria – Bruckner, (Organ solo – Robert Poyser) Fantasia ‘In festo omnium sanctorum’ (Op 121 no1) Stanford, Christus factus est – Bruckner, Psalm 150 Stanford, Magnificat and Nunc Dimittis in D – George Dyson, Blessed be the God and father – Samuel Sebastian Wesley, Ave verum – William Byrd, Hymn – Tell out my soul (Descant Robert Poyser), (Organ Solo – Ian Seddon) Paean (From Five Short Pieces) – Percy Whitlock, God be in my head – John Rutter